Restream/reindexer/readme.md

 ### Delete queries

-Reindexer also supports `delete`-queries.
-Those queries may contain conditions, inner joins and subqueries.
-Inner joins don't actually joining items, but will be applied as filtering condition.
+Reindexer also supports `delete` queries.
+Those queries may contain conditions, inner joins, and subqueries.
+Inner joins don't actually join items, but are applied as filtering conditions.

 SQL syntax for delete queries:
 ```sql